 - 3. What are the penalties for complicity in a criminal offense?

 - 4. Is complicity the same as conspiracy?

 - 5. What is an accessory to a crime?

 1. What is complicity in Colorado?

 This doctrine is not a separate criminal offense and no one can be charged with counts of “complicity” or “being an accomplice.”
-It is essentially a principle of law that allows prosecutors to treat those who were involved in a crime – no matter how small a role that they played – the same as the person who committed the crime.
+It is essentially a principle of law that allows prosecutors to treat you the same as the person who committed the crime, no matter how small a role that you played in the crime.